Set Jira due dates with timer events

 - 3 years, 6 months, 4 days

 Although durations can be expressed to the second, only a date can be set as the due date in Jira.
 Times shorter than one day trigger the timeout immediately.
+E.g. P0D can be used to test the timeout process path.

 The impact of interrupting vs. non-interrupting Timer Events